saucelabs/elemental-next/frontend/docs/updated-tips/22-locator-strategy/ruby.md

 At the heart of Selenium is the ability to interact with a page through its elements by way of various locator strategies.
 Identifier, Id, Name, Link, DOM, XPath, and CSS -- oh my!

 This is the life-blood of your automated tests and there are numerous elements to choose from.
 But which ones do you use?
-And when do you use them?
-And why?
+And when do you use them and why?

 ## A Solution

 While each locator strategy serves its purpose there is one approach that is better.
-One that is cross-browser performant, simpler to maintain, and powerful -- that's CSS Selectors.
+It is one that is cross-browser performant, simpler to maintain, and powerful -- that's CSS Selectors.

 ## Example 1